iron-software/IronXL-Examples/how-to/linux/README.md

     <img src="https://img.icons8.com/color/96/000000/debian--v1.png" alt="Debian">
 </div>

-We advise deploying IronXL on .NET Core 3.1, .NET Core 5, or .NET Core 6, especially those versions designated as [LTS by Microsoft](https://dotnet.microsoft.com/platform/support/policy) due to their extended support and thorough testing on Linux platforms.
+We advocate for the use of `.NET Core 3.1`, `.NET 5` or `.NET 6`, especially versions endorsed as LTS (Long Term Support) by Microsoft, as highlighted here [Microsoft's Support Policy](https://dotnet.microsoft.com/platform/support/policy), due to their robustness and ensured long-term support when running on Linux.

-IronXL is designed to work immediately upon installation, requiring no modifications to code on Linux, thanks to extensive testing and configurations performed by our team of engineers.
+IronXL requires no modifications to function on Linux, providing an immediate, ready-to-use solution thanks to extensive testing and fine-tuning by our dedicated engineering team.

-Support for Linux is crucial as numerous cloud services like Azure Web Apps, Azure Functions, AWS EC2, AWS Lambda, and Docker on Azure Devops predominantly utilize Linux.
-At Iron Software, we frequently utilize these cloud services and acknowledge their importance to our Enterprise and SAAS clientele.
+The significance of Linux compatibility cannot be understated, as many significant cloud services like Azure Web Apps, Azure Functions, AWS EC2, AWS Lambda, and Azure DevOps Docker predominantly rely on Linux.
+At Iron Software, our routine use of these services aligns with the requirements of our Enterprise and SAAS clientele.

-### Full Support for All Linux Distros Compliant with .NET
+### Officially Supported All Linux Distros That Support .NET

-We **fully support** and suggest the newest **64-bit** versions of Linux listed below for straightforward "zero configuration" installation of IronXL:
+IronXL **officially supports** the use on the latest **64-bit** Linux operating systems listed below, offering a straightforward, "zero configuration" installation process:

 * Ubuntu 20
 * Ubuntu 18
 * Debian 11
-*   Debian 10 _\[The Default Linux Distribution on Microsoft Azure\]_
+* Debian 10 _\[Currently the Microsoft Azure Default Linux Distro\]_
-*   CentOS 7
+* Centos 7
-*   CentOS 8
+* Centos 8

-Please consult "Other Linux Distros" later in this document for guidance on installing IronXL on an unsupported Linux version.
+For installations on Linux distributions not officially supported, please refer to the "Other Linux Distros" section further in this document for setup advice.

-It's recommended to use Microsoft's [Official Docker Images](https://hub.docker.com/_/microsoft-dotnet-runtime/) for seamless deployment.
-Other Linux distributions may partly support IronXL but could necessitate manual setup using `apt-get`.
-Refer to "Linux Manual Setup" at the document’s conclusion for more details.
+We recommend using Microsoft's [Official Docker Images](https://hub.docker.com/_/microsoft-dotnet-runtime/) for optimal compatibility.
+Other Linux distributions may be supported but could require manual configuration via apt-get.
+Further details are provided in the "Linux Manual Setup" at the end of this document.

 ## IronXL NuGet Packages